 Important: Just because they are free doesn’t mean taking as much as possible.
 So let’s only take the portion you can finish in the guesthouse!

 Tip: Mikuniya has all sorts of cooking utensils for those who wish to cook.
 All you need to bring is your ingredients.
 As Miyajima only has a small supermarket that closes at 7 pm, it is best to purchase the ingredients from supermarkets in Hiroshima before hopping onto the ferry.
-And if you can’t be bothered to carry the ingredients all the way to Miyajima, there are quite a few frozen meal options (mostly non-vegetarian) that you can choose from in the freezer!
+And if you can’t be bothered to carry the ingredients all the way to Miyajima, you can choose from quite a few frozen meal options (mostly non-vegetarian) in the freezer!

 Mikuniya’s Laundry Area